maschinenstadt/lib.js/README.md

 	var dual = util.random.randomData(length, 'dual'||2);
 	var arbitrary = util.random.radix(length, 36);	// (36) is JS' maxim.

-OR you can see a example, ready to use in "./example/readRandomBytes.js".
-HF!
+OR you can see a example, ready to use (second is the preferred, as said...)!

+	./example/random/file-interface.js
+	./example/random/real-interface.js

 #### "nodejs()". "libjs()"! .. "include()"?